Jameskaloki2000/KhanName-project/README.md

 * Use a browser of choice preferrably Google Chrome
 * Clone this repository to code editor of choice

-{This code does not depend on any other code to run}
+{This code does not depend on any other code to run and has two Javascript files each with different ways of implementing the logic}

 ## Technologies Used
 {HTML,CSS and ES6 Javascript }